Below is a description of the scientific research projects I am currently working on, together with links to the relevant publications.

 Picture credit: Felice Frankel

 The muscle proteins actin and myosin are the main drivers of virtually all mechanical tasks in animals.
 Yet these proteins also power mechanical behavior in individual cells.
 In my PhD with Gijsje Koenderink (AMOLF), I prepared gels of purified actin and myosin proteins, which contract in response to myosin activity.
 The image shows a contraction event with a color code that represents time.
 I investigated how connections between actin filaments, in the form of crosslink proteins, allow myosin motors to exert contractile forces over long distances.
 Together with theoreticians Michael Sheinman and Abhinav Sharma from Fred MacKintosh’s group (VU Amsterdam), we found that there is a critically connected state which borders local and global contraction states.
-Currently, I am interested in applying the contractile ability of these gels towards biohybrid robotics applications.
+In addition, I worked together with Luca Cipelletti to probe these contractile gels with dynamic light scattering.
+We found evidence of different dynamic precursors which occur before contraction.
+Currently, I am interested in better understanding the mechanics of these contractile gels, how they inform our understanding of the actin-myosin cytoskeleton in living cells, and developing these gels as actuators for biohybrid robotics applications.

 Actuators are the components that convert a stored energy source to mechanical work.
 Electromagnetic motors are commonly used to actuate engineered systems, such as robots.
 Meanwhile in biology, the actuator that powers animal movement is muscle.
 (See image.)
 The broad goal of this project is to design new kinds of actuators that are inspired by muscle.
 First, I look at the force-velocity curve, which is a characteristic of actuators.
 I developed an algorithm to modify an electromagnetic motor’s force-velocity curve to mimic that of muscle.
 Second, I am investigating the benefits of distributing actuation across multiple contractile units, mimicking muscle’s contractile lattice.
 This project is part of a collaboration with muscle experts Dave Williams and Tom Daniel (U Washington), and Simon Sponberg (GA Tech).